Palace of the Grand Dukes of Lithuania: Grand Duchy of Lithuania

 The palace was remodelled in the Renaissance style in the 16th century.
-The plan was prepared by several Italian architects, including Giovanni Cini da Siena, Bernardino de Gianotis Zanobi, and others.
+The plan was prepared by several Italian architects, including Giovanni Cini da Siena, Bernardino de Gianotis, and others.
 The palace was visited by Ippolito Aldobrandini, who later became Pope Clement VIII.
 Another major development took place during the reign of the House of Vasa.
 The palace was refurbished in the early Baroque style during the rule of Sigismund III Vasa.
 Matteo Castello, Giacopo Tencalla, and other artists participated in the 17th-century renovation.

 During the Vasa rule, several notable ceremonies took place, including the wedding of Duke John, who later became King John III of Sweden, and Sigismund Augustus' sister Catherine.
 The first opera in Lithuania was staged in the palace in 1634.
 Marco Scacchi and Virgilio Puccitelli were the opera's impresarios.

 After the Russian invasion in 1655, the state began to weaken, and that also affected the castle.
 In August 1655, Vilnius was captured by the Muscovite army.
-The Polish army recaptured the city six years later, by which time the palace had been destroyed by fire.
+The Grand Ducal Lithuanian Army recaptured the city six years later, by which time the palace had been destroyed by fire.
 The palace was greatly damaged and its treasures were plundered.
 After the recapture of the city of Vilnius in 1660–1661, the palace was no longer a suitable state residence, and stood abandoned for about 150 years.
 In the late 18th century, after the fall of the Polish–Lithuanian Commonwealth, several families lived in parts of the ruined palace.
 Soon after the Grand Duchy of Lithuania was incorporated into the Russian Empire, officials ordered the demolition of the remaining sections of the palace.
 The structure was almost completely demolished in 1801, the bricks and stones were sold, and the site was bowered.